Last updated on January 5, 2021 by The Counselor

 The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
 Now I’m going to show you the compulsory JAMB subjects for Civil Law that you must register (English must be included because it is compulsory even though it may not be listed among the JAMB subjects below), and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
 Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.

-These are the Direct Entry requirement (required A-level result) to study Civil Law
+Direct Entry requirement (required A-level result) to study Civil Law

 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Civil Law, you are expected to have

 - Two ‘A’ level passes in Arts or Social Science subjects.

 I want you to read this

 - How to Study Effectively in University and College